uranshishko/nano-ms/README.md

-req.cookies; // returns an object with key value pairs req.getHeader(/* header */); // returns header or undefined if non-existent req.query(/* query */); // returns url query. returns undefined in non-existent. returns an object of all url queries by default. res.status(/* status-code */); // used to specify the status-code to be returned. returns req. res.send(/* data to be sent */); // used to send back data with the response.
+req.cookies; // returns an object with key value pairs req.getHeader(/* header */); // returns header or undefined if non-existent req.query(/* query */); // returns url query. returns undefined in non-existent. returns an object of all url queries by default. res.status(/* status-code */); // used to specify the status-code to be returned. returns res. res.send(/* data to be sent */); // used to send back data with the response.
 // data types accepted: string, number, object, Buffer...
 ```